straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 DL - Subset of ML for more complex tasks.
 Math heavy.

 **Inference vs prediction**
-- Prediction - Given X what is Y (geared toward future prediction).
+- Prediction - Predict Y based on X (geared toward future prediction).
 Create the best model that can take in all the X features and predict Y with high accuracy (low error).
 What will my final CD be given this dose on this scanner with this etcher.
     - linear regression, decision trees, support vector machines
 - Inference is geared toward understanding the relationships and patterns between input and output variables.
 What impact do tools A, B and process C, D have on the yield.
     - logistic regression, bayesian